Mysteries are fun to watch in the movies, but mysteries are rarely fun in real life.

-Why type of mystery are your patients experiencing in your processes?
+Are your patients experiencing mystery in your processes?
+What type of mystery?

-Moving from 1) Shrouded in Obscurity to 3) Some Clues are Provided, is easy.
-Simply tell the patient what you know (e.g., how long did the last person like you wait?
+Moving from 1) Shrouded in obscurity to 2) Some clues are provided, is easy.
+Simply tell the patient what you know (e.g., How long did the last person like you wait?
 How many people are on your wait list?
 How many people do you see a week/day/hour?
-What determines how fast you will go through the line. etc.).
-Often health providers leave wait information shrouded in mystery because they don’t have the exactly correct information or they have information that the client might not like.
-However, something is better than nothing, even if the information is not exact or what the patient wants to hear.
+What determines how fast you will go through the line? etc.).
+Health providers often leave wait information shrouded in mystery because they don’t have the exactly correct information or they have information that the client might not like.
+However, something is better than nothing, even if the information is not exact or not what the patient wants to hear.
 Give a reasonable, conservative range based on experience and facts when you can’t be exact (1-2 hours, 2-3 weeks, etc.).
 If something highly unusual happens and you expect to go past the upper range, proactively let your patients know.

 Solve your patients mysteries whenever possible, and they will have a much less anxious health journey.